ome/omero-documentation/omero/sysadmins/server-permissions.rst

 administrator (either a full admin or a restricted admin with the correct privileges) or by one of the group owners assigned by the administrator (group owners would typically include the PI of the lab).
 The group's owners or administrators can also choose the permission level for that group.
-See the :guide:`guide for managing groups
+See :guide:`managing groups
 <example_facility_manager.html>` for more information about how to administrate them
 in OMERO.